sivadasetty/image_method_MICCoM/README.md

 LAMMPS fix for calculating many-body forces using [image method](https://aip.scitation.org/doi/full/10.1063/1.4962832).
 -----------------------------------------------------------------

+This code is released as a part of [MICCoM](http://miccom-center.org/index) (Midwest Integrated Center for Computational Materials) to calculate three-body forces using `fix` command in LAMMPS.
+MICCoM develops and disseminates interoperable computational tools - open source software, data, simulation templates, and validation procedures - that enable simulations and predictions of properties of functional materials for energy conversion and of solid-state materials for quantum information science.

 src
 --------
 - `fix_colloidImage.h` and `fix_colloidImage.cpp` : LAMMPS fix for computing three-body forces using image method (Eq.
 29 in [Qin et al.](https://aip.scitation.org/doi/full/10.1063/1.4962832))